publications

 Over the course of evolution, hymenopteran parasitoids have developed a close relationship with heritable viruses, sometimes integrating viral genes into their chromosomes.
 For example, in Drosophila parasitoids belonging to the Leptopilina genus, 13 viral genes from the Filamentoviridae family have been domesticated to deliver immunosuppressive factors to host immune cells, thereby protecting parasitoid offspring from the host immune response.
 The present study aims to comprehensively characterize this domestication event in terms of the viral genes involved, the wasp diversity affected by this event and its chronology.
 Our genomic analysis of 41 Cynipoidea wasps from six subfamilies revealed 18 viral genes that were endogenized during the early radiation of the Eucoilini/Trichoplastini clade around 75 million years ago.
 Wasps from this highly diverse clade develop not only from Drosophila but also from a variety of Schizophora.
 This event coincides with the radiation of Schizophora, a highly speciose Diptera clade, suggesting that viral domestication facilitated wasp diversification in response to host diversification.
 Additionally, in one of the species, at least one viral gene was replaced by another gene derived from a related filamentovirus.
 This study highlights the impact of viral domestication on the diversification of parasitoid wasps.

-- BiorxivDisinfecting eukaryotic reference genomes to improve taxonomic inference from ancient environmental metagenomic dataNikolay Oskolkov, Chenyu Jin, Samantha López Clinton, and 7 more authorsMar 2025
+- GigaScienceImproving taxonomic inference from ancient environmental metagenomes by masking microbial-like regions in reference genomesNikolay Oskolkov, Chenyu Jin, Samantha López Clinton, and 7 more authorsGigaScience, 2025

-Abstract Ancient environmental DNA is increasingly essential for reconstructing past ecosystems, particularly when palaeontological and archaeological tissue remains are absent.
-Detecting ancient plant and animal DNA in environmental samples often relies on using extensive eukaryotic reference genome databases for profiling shotgun metagenomics data.
-However, microbial contamination in these references can introduce substantial biases in taxonomic assignments, especially given the typical low abundance of plant and animal DNA in such samples.
-In this study, we present a method for identifying bacterial and archaeal-like sequences in eukaryotic genomes and apply it to nearly 3,000 reference genomes from NCBI RefSeq and GenBank (vertebrates, invertebrates, plants) as well as the 1,323 PhyloNorway plant genome assemblies from herbarium material from northern high-latitude regions.
-Our analysis reveals microbial-like sequences in many eukaryotic reference genomes, which are most pronounced in the PhyloNorway dataset.
-We provide a detailed map of the microbial-like regions, including genomic coordinates and taxonomic annotations.
-This resource enables the masking of microbial-like regions during profiling analyses, thereby improving the reliability of ancient environmental metagenomic datasets for downstream analyses.
+Ancient environmental DNA is increasingly vital for reconstructing past ecosystems, particularly when paleontological and archaeological tissue remains are absent.
+Detecting ancient plant and animal DNA in environmental samples relies on using extensive eukaryotic reference genome databases for profiling metagenomics data.
+However, many eukaryotic genomes contain regions with high sequence similarity to microbial DNA, which can lead to the misclassification of bacterial and archaeal reads as eukaryotic.
+This issue is especially problematic in ancient eDNA datasets, where plant and animal DNA is typically present at very low abundance.
+In this study, we present a method for identifying bacterial- and archaeal-like sequences in eukaryotic genomes and apply it to nearly 3,000 reference genomes from NCBI RefSeq and GenBank (vertebrates, invertebrates, plants) as well as the 1,323 PhyloNorway plant assemblies.
+We show that masking these microbial-like regions significantly improves the reliability of taxonomic assignments in ancient environmental metagenomic datasets.

 2024